Comparisons

 - run: ./scripts/build.sh

 No other workflow changes are required.
-See the get-started guide for the full walkthrough and the Migration Wizard for a two-click GitHub App setup.
+See the Runners Quickstart for the full walkthrough including the two-click Migration Wizard.

 FAQ